Employee noise awareness training

 What noise is

-Before diving into the nuts and bolts of it all, some time is spent getting some key concepts about noise over to the enthralled attendees, in a rather chatty way using loads of examples.
-This means things like explaining that 0dB is not silence, that 3dB is doubling of the power of the noise which is important as it means 90dB(A) is twice as dangerous for them as an area at 87dB(A).
-Also a walk through common noise levels so they have something to relate to, hopefully giving it some meaning rather than it being just a load of random numbers.
+Some time is spent getting key concepts about noise over to the enthralled attendees, in a rather chatty way using loads of examples.
+Includes a walk through common noise levels so they have something to relate to, hopefully giving it some meaning rather than it being just a load of random numbers.
 Time is spent in this part on non-occupational noise exposures as well as workplace ones so they get the idea that noise is a total exposure, not just something they get at work.

 If the client can give us a copy of their noise assessment a week in advance we can modify this section for each specific course so it includes the noise levels in their workplace as part of the noise levels run-through.

 Recognising when noise is dangerous